Nizamat Imambara: Old Imambara

 The old Nizamat Imambara was built by Nawab Siraj ud-Daulah in the Nizamat Fort Area.
 He bought bricks and mortar, and laid the foundation of the building with his own hands.
 However, the old Imambara was primarily made up of wood.
 The plot where this Imambara had been built was dug to a depth of 6 ft.
-It was refilled with soil which was brought from Mecca so that the poor members of the Muslim community could have an experience of Hajj.
+It was refilled with soil which was brought from Karbala so that the poor members of the Muslim community could have an experience of Karbala.

 The old Imambara caught fire for the first time in 1842 and was partly destroyed.
 It was completely destroyed by a fire on 23 December 1846.
 That day the Nawabs along with the Europeans threw a party to celebrate the weaning ceremony of five-year-old Hassan Ali Mirza.
 The Imambara caught fire at midnight due to the fireworks and was completely burnt down.
 Nothing survived except the old Madina Mosque.